Technology

 Literacy

-Technological literacy involves the ability of students to understand how knowledge, ideas, institutions, people, and behavioral norms work together to characterize the ETHOS of a culture.
+water wheel Technological literacy involves the ability of students to understand how knowledge, ideas, institutions, people, and behavioral norms work together to characterize the ETHOS of a culture.

-Tools are not merely amoral instruments that facilitate culture, but are expressions of a social psychology and an individual gestalt.
-For that reason it is important to understand what a culture cherishes.
 That is to say, what do members of a society do that is rewarded?
-How does that differ from what is punished, banned or restricted?
+How does that differ from what is not permitted, banned, or restricted?
 Those rewards and punishments will reveal the characteristics that any culture reveres and those traits it abhors.

 Thus understanding the ethos affords a better understanding of how technology conveys human desires to order the world.
 Ethology with respect to how tools are used also reveals a desire to liberate forces to accomplish work.
 In the west especially, but originally in China and the Near East, technology was used to master, wind and water, or the otherwise unobtainable energy of falling water, or wind, or electricity in places where these natural forces were readily apparent.